 - For a pre-baked frozen apple pie, place the unwrapped pie on a cookie sheet and bake at 350 F/175 C for 30 minutes or until warm.

-Most pie crusts are not vegan as they contain lard.
-Some vegan store bought crusts are available, but I’ve had great results with my Gluten Free Vegan Pie Crust recipe which uses whole food ingredients.
+Most pie crusts are not vegan as they contain lard or butter.
+Some vegan store bought crusts are available, but I've had great results with my Gluten Free Vegan Pie Crust recipe which uses whole food ingredients.

 Many pies can be made vegan, as long as you use a vegan pie crust.
-Fruit pies are the easiest as the fillings are generally vegan to begin with.
-Pumpkin Pie is another pie that’s easily made vegan with a few adjustments.
+Fruit pies, like this vegan apple pie, are the easiest as the fillings are generally vegan to begin with.
+Pumpkin Pie is another pie that's easily made vegan with a few adjustments.